 More severe levels of ID may require some adaptations to your child’s environment to enable them to have initial partial participation in activities.
 In the case of picking up a pencil your child might first need a chunky crayon, pencil grip or pencil writing claw.
 The gross motor activity of walking in the early years could be supported for instance by a gait trainer, a walking wagon and other walking trainers if required.

 Your child’s ID will mean that they will have some degree of delayed response to verbal directions and environmental cues.
-If your your child’s ID is associated with an Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) then development of these skills could take a longer period of time due to the impact of these developmental disorders.
+If your child’s ID is associated with an Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) then development of these skills could take a longer period of time due to the impact of these disorders.

 For fine motor skills, you can assist your child in their development through the following activities: